zjwang11/IRVSP/README.md

 * Run 'Phonopy' and 'pos2aBR' to standardize POSCAR to be compatible with the convention in 'irvsp'.

-# irvsp
+# IRVSP
-to compute Irreducible Representations of electronic states in Vienna ab-initio Simulation Package (irvsp).
+to compute Irreducible Representations of electronic states in Vienna ab-initio Simulation Package v5.3(IRVSP).
 The "tqc.txt" and "tqc.data" are generated, which you can upload online (http://tm.iphy.ac.cn/UnconvMat.html) to solve the aBR (resp. eBR) decompostion and compatibilite relations for unconventional (resp. topological) materials.